 - Relational operators <, <=, >, >=, ==, <>, are only defined for scalar operands of simple types.
-The result is Boolean and is true or false if the relation is fulfilled or not, respectively. - For operands of type String, str1 op str2 is for each relational operator, op, defined in terms of the C-function strcmp as strcmp(str1,str2) op 0. - For operands of type Boolean, false<true. - For operands of enumeration types, the order is given by the order of declaration of the enumeration literals. - In relations of the form v1 == v2 or v1 <> v2, v1 or v2 shall, unless used in a function, not be a subtype of Real.
+The result is Boolean and is true or false if the relation is fulfilled or not, respectively. - For operands of type String, str1 op str2 is for each relational operator, op, defined in terms of the C-function strcmp as strcmp(str1, str2) op 0. - For operands of type Boolean, false<true. - For operands of enumeration types, the order is given by the order of declaration of the enumeration literals. - In relations of the form v1 == v2 or v1 <> v2, v1 or v2 shall, unless used in a function, not be a subtype of Real.
 [The reason for this rule is that relations with Real arguments are transformed to state events (see Events, Section 8.58.5) and this transformation becomes unnecessarily complicated for the == and <> relational operators (e.g. two crossing functions instead of one crossing function needed, epsilon strategy needed even at event instants).
-Furthermore, testing on equality of Real variables is questionable on machines where the number length in registers is different to number length in main memory]. - Relations of the form "v1 rel_op v2", with v1 and v2 variables and rel_op a relational operator are called elementary relations.
+Furthermore, testing on equality of Real variables is questionable on machines where the number length in registers is different to number length in main memory]. - Relational operators can generate events, see section 3.8.3.
+Relations of the form "v1 rel\op v2", with v1 and v2 variables and rel\op a relational operator are called elementary relations.
 If either v1 or v2 or both variables are a subtype of Real, the relation is called a Real elementary relation.